 Somló producers generally sit outside the export-facing commercial mainstream that defines, say, larger Villány estates like Bock Winery or the Tokaj producers built partly around international investment, including Tokaj Oremus in Tolcsva and Tokaj Hétszőlő.
 The commercial logic at Somló tends toward smaller production, deliberate aging, and a domestic market base supplemented by specialist exporters.
 That positioning makes estates like Tornai more resistant to stylistic drift; when your primary market values typicity, there is less pressure to soften or sweeten the wines for broader palatability.

 The Pearl 2 Star Prestige award (2025) functions as an independent confirmation of that commitment.
 Award recognition at this tier is not given for market performance; it reflects technical and qualitative assessment of the wines themselves.
 In that sense, Tornai's standing is a useful signal for wine travelers who want to engage with Hungarian production at a level above the mass-market but without necessarily chasing the most internationally marketed names.
-Producers with similar award profiles in other regions, such as Béres Winery in Erdőbénye or Árvay Winery in Rátka, give a sense of the peer set in broader Hungarian terms.
+Producers with similar award profiles in other regions, such as Béres Winery in Erdőbénye or Árvay Winery in Rátka, give a sense of the comparable set in broader Hungarian terms.

 Planning a Visit to Somló